Lysarthas/Time-Transformer/README.md

 *2024.09.17* -- **Time-Transformer** was applied for time series representation learning \& corresponding downstream task, and achieved third place in [*Volvo Discovery Challenge at ECML-PKDD 2024*](https://arxiv.org/pdf/2409.11446).

 *2025.05.11* -- An extension project applies **Time Transformer** for pandemic data generation.
-We also found adversarial training introduces difficulty in hyperparameter tuning.
-Thus, we provide VAE based surrogate with time-transformer module, to mitigate the possible under fitting.
+A VAE based surrogate with time-transformer module is added to mitigate the possible under fitting.
 We use the VAE backbone implemented in "[*TimeVAE*](https://github.com/abudesai/timeVAE)".

 # Instructions: